Hakumon - the symbol of Chuo University

 Chuo University got its start as the Igirisu Horitsu Gakko and has grown into a comprehensive educational institution, currently boasting eight faculties, seven graduate schools, two professional graduate schools, nine research institutes, four affiliated high schools and two affiliated junior high schools.

-Having commemorated its 130th Anniversary, Chuo University will continue to preserve its freedom-oriented academic climate, with our spirit of non-conformity and critical thinking, a spirit that is as worthy now of the name White Gate as it has ever been.
+Having commemorated its 130th Anniversary, Chuo University will continue to preserve its freedom-oriented academic climate, with our spirit of critical thinking, a spirit that is as worthy now of the name White Gate as it has ever been.